Published on Brock University (http://brocku.ca)

 The registration form usually must be completed and submitted prior to May 30.
 The scheduling of seminars and other evaluation components will be scheduled in September by the department coordinator.
 The completed thesis must be submitted prior to the first day of the exam period in the Winter Term.
 Timelines for various components of the project are to be negotiated with the thesis supervisor.

-If you have further questions please contact the CHSC Undergraduate Program Coordinator Advisor: CHSC Advisor
+If you have further questions please contact the HLSC Undergraduate Program Coordinator Advisor: HLSC Advisor